 Start continuous readouts of the first 16 lags in the APHID spectrometer mode with a m.
 The argument m is the sky integration time in units of 11.520 ms readout times.
-The voltage from a temperature sensor, measured at the end of the sky integration, returns in word 17.
-Data from 16 correlator ADCs and the temperature sensor return immediately at the end of the integration without the ! attention character.
+Data from the previous integration write during the current integration.
+Setting $m \geq 3$ allows time for the full write during integration.
+All data are written back even if the integration time is shorter than the write time.
+The voltage from a temperature sensor, measured at the beginning of the sky integration, returns in word 17.

-Ten (TBC) plus four additional readout times are necessary for the temperature measurement and data transfer, so the total time per integration cycle is:
+No additional readout times are necessary for the temperature measurement and data transfer, so the total time per integration cycle is:

-$$t{cycle} = (\mathbf{m} + 14) \times 11.520 \text{ ms}$$ .
-(11)
+$$t{cycle} = 46.1 \text{ms} + (\text{m} - 3) \times 11.520 \text{ ms}.$$ (11)

-In the internally-triggered (boss) mode the next integration begins immediately after the data transfer.
-If the microcontroller is in slave mode for synchronization (b 0, see Boss), the readouts start on the first rising edge at the chop signal port after the command has been received.
+In the internally-triggered (master) mode the next integration begins immediately after the previous cycle finishes.
+If the microcontroller is in slave mode for synchronization (b 0, see Ctrl Byte), the readouts start on the first rising edge at the chop signal port after the command has been received.
 Exit from the continuous readout mode by sending any character to the microcontroller; the character is retained but not acted upon until the string terminates with a <return> character.